LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 Token-based searches should include a code-system when possible.
 The same code value might exist in multiple code-systems and so, unless the code-system is included in the search query, the database join may need to consider multiple matches in order to find all the associated resources.
 This multiplies the amount of work the database must do to execute the query.
 This also impacts cardinality estimation by the optimizer.
 If both the code-system and code value are provided, this matches a unique index in the schema allowing the optimizer to infer the SQL fragment will produce a single row.

 For optimal performance, users should prefer the `[system]|[code]` variant.
 Explicitly providing the code is always preferred.
-If no system is provided, in some cases the IBM FHIR Server can determine the correct code-system to use automatically, which helps query performance.
+If no system is provided, in some cases the LinuxForHealth FHIR Server can determine the correct code-system to use automatically, which helps query performance.

 Don't do this:
 `Patient/175517d8bea-32d33eec-d98f-4c99-a3cf-06a113ddcf08/CareTeam?status=active`